 Destroying the myths that mushrooms improve eyesight and figuring out what doses of marijuana are needed for patients with glaucoma.
 Scientific pros and cons of experiencing narcotics in ophthalmology.

-Cannabis and the Nightwatch
+Cannabis and Eyesight

 TADPOLES “GOT STONED” ON POT

-There’s a long-standing rumor that cannabis helps us see better in the dark, but let’s look at it from a scientific point-of-view.
+There’s a long-standing rumor that cannabis helps us see better in the dark, but let’s look at it from a scientific point of view.

 Scientists at the Montreal Neurological Institute have studied the effects of narcotics on the eyes.
 True, it was done on frogs…

-Like one American psychologist said, “Scientists, apparently, think that mankind has descended from the white mouse.”
+As one American psychologist said, “Scientists, apparently, think that mankind has descended from the white mouse.”